UTKRISHTPATESARIA/UTKRISHTPATESARIA.github.io/_posts/2022-06-03-iitd-mtech-exp.md

 -  ```How will you sort an input of Strings```

  I said heap sort.
-How will comparison happen - Lexicographically.
+How will comparison happen - Lexicographically. <br />

+### Few thoughts

+IIT D usually always asks about Mathematics(Linear Algeabra & Probability) along with Data Structures and Algorithms.
+In my case the interview was more inclined towards Systems, but if someone is targeting IITD please be prepared on the above along with Logic and proofs.
+Whatever answer you provide they will ask you to either prove if its mathematical else why/why not?